Joredjs/monomod/apps/servers/server-local/README.md

 - This application is specifically designed for local development and testing.
 - It relies heavily on the **monomod gateway** for route management and other configurations.
 - The actual server implementation details are abstracted away by the framework-specific libraries.
+- Modular architecture with dependency injection
+- Framework-agnostic core with Express implementation
+- Configurable through environment and module settings
+- Comprehensive error handling and logging
+- Support for multiple microapps

+## Development

+For adding new features or modifications:

+1. Register new components in appropriate modules
+2. Implement required interfaces
+3. Use dependency injection for component management
+4. Follow the established message pattern for logging

 ## Code Walkthrough (src/main.ts)

 The `src/main.ts` file is the heart of the `server-local` application.
 Here's a breakdown of its key components:

 1. **Import Dependencies:**
-   - `Config` from `config.ts`: Contains the application's configuration settings.
+   - `Config` from `server.config.ts`: Contains the application's configuration settings.
    - `ApiCore` from `@monomod/gateway`: Used to interact with the gateway and retrieve microapp routes.
    - `Framework` from `libs/framework/*`: The framework-specific library for server instantiation and configuration.